Structure in the speed of sound: from neutron stars to heavy-ion collisions: Conclusions

 We also found that by just restricting the converted EOSs to satisfy $0\leq c_s^2 \leq 1$, we can constrain the allowed ranges of symmetry energy expansion coefficients.
 While we found almost no preference for $E_{\txt{sym,sat}}$ within the probed range, a small $L_{\txt{sym,sat}}$ was preferred in our study.
 Furthermore, we found a preference for the higher-order symmetry energy expansion coefficients to take values $K_{\txt{sym,sat}}\approx -100 $ MeV and $J_{\txt{sym,sat}} \gg 0$.
 Thus, our analysis provides a new proof-of-principle method for using astrophysics to constrain the nuclear EOS.

 Next, we ran \texttt{SMASH} simulations of heavy-ion collisions at $\sqrt{s_{\txt{NN}}}=2.4,~3.0,~4.5$ GeV with example EOSs from the restricted families of converted EOSs for SNM.
 These EOSs were chosen to most accurately trace either the minimum or the maximum band encompassing all converted EOSs for a given NS EOS.
-We found that within the family of converted EOSs based on the NS eos2, the EOS most accurately reproducing the minimal profile of $c_s^2$ as a function of density (labeled as ``eos2 min'') describes the experimental data very well.
-This is consistent with the results of a Bayesian analysis of STAR flow data performed in Ref.~\cite{Oliinychenko:2022uvy} and supports an EOS with a sharp peak in the speed of sound for baryon densities $n_B \in (2,3)~n_{\rm{sat}}$ followed by a substantial softening at larger densities.
-Moreover, the ``eos2 min'' EOS corresponds to symmetry energy expansion coefficients equal $E_{\rm{sym}}=28.5~\rm{MeV}$, $L_{\rm{sym}}=37.5 ~\rm{MeV}$, $K_{\rm{sym}}=-95 ~\rm{MeV}$, and $J_{\rm{sym}}=600~\rm{MeV}$, which are well within the most preferred ranges of symmetry energy coefficients as identified by constraints based on causality, see the discussion above and Fig.~\ref{fig:corner_med}.
-On the other hand, EOSs with a peak in $c_s^2$ starting at $n_B = 1.5~n_{\rm{sat}}$ are strongly disfavored, while EOSs with a peak in $c_s^2$ starting at $n_B = 3.0 ~n_{\rm{sat}}$ are found to be unlikely.
-Finally, let us note that our framework did not include momentum dependent terms in the mean-field potentials.
+We found that among the considered EOSs, the EOS most accurately reproducing the minimal profile of $c_s^2$ as a function of density (labeled as ``eos2 min'') describes the experimental data very well (see Fig.~\ref{fig:HIC_flow_and_EOSs}).
+This is consistent with the results of a Bayesian analysis of STAR flow data performed in Ref.~\cite{Oliinychenko:2022uvy} and supports an EOS with a sharp peak in the speed of sound for baryon densities $n_B \in (2,3)n_{\rm{sat}}$ followed by a substantial softening at larger densities.
+We also note that the ``eos2 min'' EOS corresponds to symmetry energy expansion coefficients equal $E_{\rm{sym}}=28.5~\rm{MeV}$, $L_{\rm{sym}}=37.5 ~\rm{MeV}$, $K_{\rm{sym}}=-95 ~\rm{MeV}$, and $J_{\rm{sym}}=600~\rm{MeV}$, which are well within the most preferred ranges of symmetry energy coefficients as identified by constraints based on causality, see the discussion above and Fig.~\ref{fig:corner_med}.
+On the other hand, EOSs with a peak in $c_s^2$ starting at $n_B = 1.5n_{\rm{sat}}$ are strongly disfavored, while EOSs with a peak in $c_s^2$ starting at $n_B = 3.0 n_{\rm{sat}}$ are found to be unlikely due to the fact that, in contrast with ``eos2 min'', they do not lead to a consistent description of heavy-ion observables.
+Overall, given that ``eos2 min'' has been obtained from a NS EOS which satisfies all constraints from neutron-star observations and supports neutron stars with masses up to $2.5M_{\odot}$, our results show that NS EOS with large peaks in the speed of sound can be compatible with EOS extracted from heavy-ion data.
+However, let us note that our framework did not include momentum dependent terms in the mean-field potentials.
 Because of that, the simulations were missing an additional source of repulsion which would likely lead to a larger slope of the directed flow and a smaller (more negative) elliptic flow.
 Therefore, the above conclusions should be revisited within a framework including the influence of momentum dependent potentials.
 Nevertheless, from Fig.~\ref{fig:HIC_flow_and_EOSs} one can see that the expected corrections in flow would not favor the other EOSs over ``eos2 min''.